How to Add a Pinch Pleat on Store Bought Curtains

 Update store bought drapes with this easy DIY pinch pleated curtains tutorial!

-This easy trick transforms your basic store bought drapes and makes them look MUCH more custom and expensive looking!
+This easy (sew or no-sew) trick transforms your basic store bought drapes and makes them look MUCH more custom and expensive looking!

 It is SUCH a great drapery hack!
 I don't know why I've waited so long to do this, it made a huge difference in how our drapes look.